 Consulting Services

-Our consultants can provide advice on heritage issues at all stages of a project, and the associated reports where needed.
-These consulting services include desk-based assessments and impact assessments.
+Our consultants can provide advice on heritage issues, along with the necessary reports required at every stage.
+These consulting services include desk-based and heritage impact assessments.

-Our heritage consultants can work with you through all stages of the planning and development process, providing advice on the risks and opportunities for a project related to heritage and archaeology.
-This can include identifying how to avoid impacts on heritage through design where practical.
-When that isn’t possible, we can design, cost, realistically program and implement proportionate mitigation fieldwork and reporting using our extensive experience.
-To minimise risks, clients can include the resources in construction timetables and budgets.
+Our heritage consultants can work with you throughout the planning and development process.
+We can provide advice on risks and opportunities that archaeology and heritage could present to your project and where possible identify how to avoid impacting them.
+Where that is not possible, we can design and cost a proportionate archaeological programme.
+We can schedule and carry out the work, including fieldwork and reporting using our extensive experience.
+To help minimise risks, these resources can be included in timetables and budgets.

-Planning authorities require applicants to describe the significance of any heritage assets affected by a development.
-We can provide this in a variety of forms, including desk-based assessment, heritage impact assessment, or environmental statement, as appropriate.
-Assessments can cover all sizes of projects, from individual built heritage assets to conservation area assessment and local area characterization.
-They use a broad range of sources to identify heritage assets present, and how development may affect their significance.
+Planning authorities need applicants to show the significance of any heritage assets affected by a development.
+We can provide this in a variety of forms, including desk-based or heritage impact assessments, and environmental statements where needed.
+These can cover projects of all sizes, from individual built heritage assets to conservation area assessments and local area characterisation.
+We use a broad range of sources to identify assets and how development may affect their significance.

 Learn about our own Environmental Sustainability Statement here.